 a paragon on the show... very funny.

-My art is often figurative, often involves drawing and painting.
-I also make physical objects, and I have a lifelong fascination with folding paper and making books.
+I draw, paint and make physical objects.
+I have a lifelong fascination with folding paper and making books.

 John-Paul Flintoff is the mostPhilippa Perry, BBC Television

 practical dreamer I know.